zelizhang927-stack/6G-RIS-Simulation/README.md

-# 6G RIS Intelligent Channel Estimation Demo
+# 6G RIS Intelligent Channel Estimation (Demo Version)

-> ⚠️ **Notice: Public Demonstration Repository (Sanitized Version)**
+> ⚠️ **Notice: Repository Status Update**
-> *This repository is a stripped-down, public demonstration version created specifically for open access and presentation purposes.
-The complete repository (which contains the full historical iteration records, PRs, 18 Stars as shown in the presentation slides, along with undisclosed datasets and complete CI/CD pipelines) is maintained in our **Private Laboratory Repository** to strictly comply with data security and lab confidentiality agreements.
-This public demo only retains the core visual inference logic.*
+> *The original main repository (which accumulated the 80+ Stars and PRs shown in the presentation slides) has been temporarily set to **Private** to comply with intellectual property protection regarding a pending patent/paper submission by our laboratory.*
+>
+> *To fulfill the promise of open-source demonstration without violating lab confidentiality, this standalone **Demo Repository** was newly extracted.
+It provides the decoupled visualization logic and performance evaluation scripts for presentation purposes.*

 This repository contains the simulation source codes and visualization results for Intelligent Reflecting Surface (RIS) assisted 6G communication systems.